-- 22. There are a number of options you can consider if you want to draw children from a particular area but you don't know exactly where the school will be located.
-In most cases, the most appropriate decision will either be to use a nodal point an appropriately chosen fixed point, such as a station or village hall and measure distance from there, or to design a catchment from the area around the anticipated location of your school and randomly allocate places from within that catchment. - 23.
-Once your site has been finalised, you should review your admission arrangements, and amend them for future years if appropriate, but bear in mind you will need to consult upon any changes as set out in paragraphs 1.42 to 1.47 of the School Admissions Code once you have a signed funding agreement in place.
-Also see the admissions timeline on pages 32 to 33 of the Code.
-Arrangements which apply for September 2015 would need to be determined by 15 April 2014.
+- 23. There are a number of options you can consider if you want to draw children from a particular area but you don't know exactly where the school will be located.
+In most cases, the most appropriate decision will either be to use a nodal point an appropriately chosen fixed point, such as a station or village hall and measure distance from there, or to design a catchment from the area around the anticipated location of your school and randomly allocate places from within that catchment. - 24.
+Once your site has been finalised, you should review your admission arrangements, and amend them for future years if appropriate, but bear in mind you will need to consult upon any changes as set out in paragraphs 1.42 to 1.49 of the School Admissions Code once you have a signed and sealed funding agreement in place.
+Also see the admissions timeline on pages 35 to 36 of the Code.
+Arrangements which apply for September 2015 would need to be determined (see page 11 of the Free Schools Admissions Guidance) as soon as you have your funding agreement in place.
+Arrangements for September 2016 need to be determined by 15 April 2015.